RaelZero/hugo-gallery/content/portfolio/2018_intro.md

 Places I've been to:

-- Trento
 - Paris
-- Madrid
-- Sofia
 - Castelferretti (AN)
 - Budapest
+- Madrid
+- Speyer
+- Strasbourg
+- Ebersberg
+- Helsinki
+- Eindhoven
+- Nice